Danny Wimprine: Professional career

-Cleveland Browns

 After the 2005 NFL draft, the Cleveland Browns signed Wimprine to a one-year deal.
 He was able to go to camp with the Browns and compete for a spot behind Trent Dilfer, with Charlie Frye and Josh Harris.

-Calgary Stampeders

 Following his release by the Browns, Wimprine quickly signed with the Calgary Stampeders of the Canadian Football League.
 He completed 19 of 46 passes, for 270 yards, with two touchdowns and three interceptions.

-New Orleans VooDoo

 In 2008, Wimprined signed with the New Orleans VooDoo.
 He had not played organized football since 2005, and considered himself lucky to have an opportunity to play again.
 Wimprine went on to have tremendous success with the VooDoo in 2008, where he threw for 85 touchdowns, and only 11 interceptions.
 After the season, the AFL folded, and Wimprine went back to his life working the family business.
 In 2011, after the AFL was able to restructure itself, Wimprine once again signed up to be the quarterback for the VooDoo.
 After a decent return to the VooDoo, Wimprine retired in November after he and his wife Ashley Wimprine had their first child.